The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

 \paragraph{GRB 070809.}This was a faint triple-spiked GRB with $\TNT=1.3\pm0.1$ s localized by \emph{Swift}, which slewed to it immediately.
 While not flight-localized, it had a moderately bright X-ray afterglow.
-The burst was relatively soft, which, combined with the relatively long duration, puts this burst in the realm intermediate between the clusters of Type I and Type II GRBs in the $\TNT$-hardness diagram.
+The burst was relatively soft, which, combined with the relatively long duration, puts this burst in the realm intermediate between the clusters of ``short/hard'' and ``long/soft'' GRBs in the $\TNT$-hardness diagram.
 Further analysis places this GRB clearly into the Type I category \citep{BarthelmyGCN070809}.
 The \emph{Swift} observations are detailed in \cite{MarshallGCNR070809}.
 Keck observations revealed a faint source with $R\approx24$ at the edge of the XRT error circle \citep{PerleyGCN070809A}, which was found to have decayed significantly a day later, implying it to be the afterglow \citep{PerleyGCN070809B}.
 The afterglow is extremely red.
-No redshift is known, the spectrum of a nearby galaxy that may be an edge-on spiral showed no lines \citep{PerleyGCN070809B}.
-We assume $z=0.5$.
-We take upper limits from \cite{RykoffGCN070809} and \cite{MarshallGCNR070809}, and detections from \cite{PerleyGCN070809B}.
+Using the Keck data \citep{PerleyGCN070809B}, we find $\beta_0=3.97$, much steeper even than for GRB 070724A.
+At the low redshift (see below), no dust model can correctly represent this steep spectrum.
+Assuming a fixed spectral slope ($\beta=0.6$ or $\beta=1.1$), we find $\AV\approx1.38-1.56$ (for different dust models) and $\AV\approx1.29-1.45$, respectively.
+The closest approximation is gained using $\beta=1.1$ and MW dust ($\AV=1.45$), we will use this henceforth.
+A nearby galaxy that may be an edge-on spiral is a plausible host candidate; while an initial short spectrum showed no lines \citep{PerleyGCN070809B}, a second, longer integration showed it to lie at $z=0.2187$ \citep{PerleyGCN070809C}.
+We assume \citep[as is argued by][]{PerleyGCN070809C} that this is the host galaxy, and thus use this redshift.
+Note that \cite{Berger2010} also suggest a more distant (both in terms of $z$ as well as offset) elliptical galaxy at $z=0.473$ as the host.
+We take upper limits from \cite{RykoffGCN070809}, \cite{MarshallGCNR070809} and \cite{Berger2010}, and detections from \cite{PerleyGCN070809B}.